Skip to main content

 The initial stage of human testing, Phase 1 clinical trials, primarily focuses on safety and dosage.
 These trials typically involve a small group of healthy volunteers, often between 20 and 100 individuals.
 The main objectives are to determine the highest dose of the peptide therapy that can be administered without causing unacceptable side effects, and to understand how the body absorbs, distributes, metabolizes, and eliminates the peptide.
 This pharmacokinetic and pharmacodynamic profiling is essential for establishing a safe starting point for subsequent research.

 During Phase 1, researchers administer the peptide therapy in carefully controlled, escalating doses.
 Participants are closely monitored for any adverse reactions, and blood samples are frequently taken to measure peptide levels and their biological effects.
-For a peptide like Sermorelin, which stimulates release, Phase 1 would assess its immediate impact on growth hormone and IGF-1 levels, alongside any acute side effects such as flushing or injection site reactions.
+For a peptide like Sermorelin, which stimulates growth hormone release, Phase 1 would assess its immediate impact on growth hormone and IGF-1 levels, alongside any acute side effects such as flushing or injection site reactions.
 The data gathered here informs the dosing strategies for later, larger trials.

 Phase 1 trials prioritize safety and optimal dosing by observing a small group of healthy volunteers.